Trump fake electors plot: Investigations

-The FBI also served a search warrant on Nevada Republican Party chair Michael McDonald, and sought to serve a warrant on party secretary James DeGraffenreid; both men had signed a fraudulent certificate of ascertainment.
-FBI agents interviewed Sam DeMarco, chair of the Allegheny County, Pennsylvania Republican party, at his home the next day.
-Politico reported concurrently that Arizona Republican chair Kelli Ward and her husband had also been subpoenaed, but did not specify when.
 By July 2022, Fulton County, Georgia district attorney Fani Willis had notified sixteen Republicans that they were "targets" of her criminal investigation.

 During its fourth public hearing, the January 6 committee presented a video excerpt of a deposition from Republican National Committee chair Ronna McDaniel.
 She stated that Trump was fully aware of the fake electors plan, as he and Eastman had called her to enlist the committee's assistance to "gather these contingent electors, in case any of the legal challenges that were ongoing changed the result of any of the states."

 The committee also heard testimony from Greg Jacob, counsel for Mike Pence, "that Mr. Eastman admitted in the Jan.
 4 Oval Office meeting—with Mr. Trump present—that his plan to have Mr. Pence obstruct the electoral certification violated the Electoral Count Act."

 The Washington Post reported on July 26, 2022, that the Justice Department was examining Trump's role.
 Prosecutors had asked grand jury witnesses hours of detailed questions about conversations between Trump, his attorneys and others about the scheme.
 Pence's former chief of staff Marc Short and counsel Greg Jacob, who had advised Pence to reject Eastman's Pence Card scheme, had testified before the grand jury.
 The Smith special counsel investigation, established in November 2022, examined the fake electors scheme, and in 2023 at least two fake electors testified before the grand jury in exchange for limited immunity.

 The Arizona Attorney General sent a cease and desist letter to the group representing the fake electors on the illegal use of the state seal.
 By May 2023, Arizona Attorney General Kris Mayes was ramping up a criminal investigation into the signing and transmission of false certificates of ascertainment.
 By this time, at least eight of the sixteen Republicans who allegedly participated in the Georgia scheme had accepted immunity deals to cooperate with Fani Willis in her investigation.
 In March 2024 Mayes issued subpoenas to several of the fraudulent electors and unidentified members of the Trump campaign requiring them to appear before a grand jury.
 Mayes also indicated that the investigation was nearing conclusion.